Side-by-side, EOR vs. contractor.

 Pricing transparency

-sourceBOLD publishes a $-band on /what-it-costsand writes the literal monthly Service Fee into the MSA at signing.
+sourceBOLD publishes a $-band on /what-it-costsand writes the literal monthly Service Fee into the SOW at signing.
 Revelo’s pricing is sales-gated and bundles markup invisibly; third-party reviewers consistently flag pricing opacity as the top procurement friction.
 Different posture — if your procurement prefers to validate pre-call, sourceBOLD’s surface is wider.

 Funding-gate billing + developer-favored split